 The individual stages are discussed in more detail below followed by details on calculating IFRS provisions, including the characteristics of the respective Solvency II business segments.
 All information also covers health (similar to non-life) and annuities stemming from non-life insurance contracts.
 In addition, reinsurance recoverables are regarded as ceded TP.
-Valuation in general is in line with the process in the full internal model, which has been approved for regulatory purposes.
 Within ceded TP, there are no recoverables from special purpose vehicles in accordance with chapter XV of Directive 2009/138/EC to be taken into account.
 At present, no matching adjustment in accordance with Article 77b, no transitional deduction as per Article 308d and no adjustment beyond a transitional risk-free interest rate term structure as per Article 308c of Directive 2009/138/EC are carried out.